-Example 19.73.
+Example 20.73.
 Conway's Game of Life: Apply the state changes

 '''

+ruleflow-group "reset calculate"whenthen

 rule "reset calculate"

-ruleflow-group "reset calculate"

-when

-then

-WorkingMemory wm = drools.getWorkingMemory();
+WorkingMemory wm =

+drools.getWorkingMemory(); wm.clearRuleFlowGroup( "calculate" );endrule "kill" ruleflowgroup "kill" no-loopwhen theCell: Cell( phase == Phase.KILL )then modify( theCell )

+}end rule

+ruleflow-group "birth" no-loopwhen theCell: Cell( phase == Phase.BIRTH )then

+"birth"

+setPhase( Phase.DONE ); }end

+calculate" ruleflow-group

+"reset

+calculate"whenthen

+WorkingMemory wm

+= drools.getWorkingMemory(); wm.clearRuleFlowGroup(

-wm.clearRuleFlowGroup( "calculate" );
+"calculate"

-end
+);end

 rule "kill"

-ruleflow-group "kill"
+ruleflowgroup "kill"

-no-loop

-when
+no-loopwhen

-theCell: Cell( phase == Phase.KILL )
+theCell: Cell( phase ==

-then
+Phase.KILL

-modify( theCell ){
+)then modify( theCell

-setCellState( CellState.DEAD ),
+setCellState(

+) {

-setPhase( Phase.DONE );
+CellState.DEAD ), setPhase( Phase.DONE );

 }

 end

 rule "birth"

-ruleflow-group "birth"
+ruleflowgroup "birth"

-no-loop

-when

-theCell: Cell( phase == Phase.BIRTH )
+theCell: Cell( phase ==

-then
+no-loopwhen

+Phase.BIRTH

-modify( theCell ){
+)then modify( theCell

+setCellState(

-setCellState( CellState.LIVE ),
+CellState.LIVE ), setPhase(

-setPhase( Phase.DONE );
+Phase.DONE );

-}

-end

 '''

-At this stage, a number of Cell objects have been modified with the state changed to either LIVE or DEAD.
+At this stage, a number of cell objects have been modified with the state changed to either LIVE or DEAD.
 Now we get to see the power of the Neighbor facts defining the cell relations.
 When a cell becomes live or dead, we use the Neighbor relation to iterate over all surrounding cells, increasing or decreasing the liveNeighbor count.
 Any cell that has its count changed is also set to to the EVALUATE phase, to make sure it is included in the reasoning during the evaluation stage of the Rule Flow Process.
 Notice that we don't have to do any iteration ourselves; simply by applying the relations in the rules we make the rule engine do all the hard work for us, with a minimal amount of code.
 Once the live count has been determined and set for all cells, the Rule Flow Process comes to and end.
 If the user has initially clicked the "Start" button, the engine will restart the rule flow; otherwise the user may request another generation.

-Example 19.74.
+Example 20.74.
 Conway's Game of Life: Evaluate cells with state changes

 '''

-rule "Calculate Live"
+rule "Calculate Live" ruleflow-group "calculate"

-ruleflow-group "calculate"

-lock-on-active
+lock-on-active when

+theCell:

-theCell: Cell( cellState == CellState.LIVE )
+Cell( cellState == CellState.LIVE )

-Neighbor( cell == theCell, $neighbor : neighbor )
+Neighbor( cell == theCell, $neighbor : neighbor ) then

-then

-modify( $neighbor ){

-setLiveNeighbors( $neighbor.getLiveNeighbors() + 1 ),

-setPhase( Phase.EVALUATE );

-}

-end

-rule "Calculate Dead"
+ruleflow-group

-ruleflow-group "calculate"
+"calculate"

-lock-on-active

-when
+lock-on-active when

 theCell: Cell( cellState == CellState.DEAD )

+Neighbor( cell == theCell, $neighbor : neighbor )then modify( $neighbor ){

+Live" ruleflow-group

+"calculate" lock-on-active

+when theCell: Cell( cellState == CellState.LIVE

-Neighbor( cell == theCell, $neighbor : neighbor )
+Neighbor( cell == theCell, $neighbor : neighbor

-then
+)

-modify( $neighbor ){
+then modify( $neighbor

+) {

-setLiveNeighbors( $neighbor.getLiveNeighbors() - 1 ),
+setLiveNeighbors( $neighbor.getLiveNeighbors() + 1

 setPhase( Phase.EVALUATE );

+),

+end rule "Calculate

+Dead" ruleflow-group

+"calculate" lock-on-active

+theCell: Cell( cellState == CellState.DEAD

+Neighbor( cell == theCell, $neighbor : neighbor

+)then modify( $neighbor

+setLiveNeighbors( $neighbor.getLiveNeighbors() - 1

+) {

+),

+setPhase( Phase.EVALUATE

+);

 }

-end

 '''

-19.12.
+20.12.
 Invaders